 The ending of "Hey, Hey, it's Knishmas" is definitely enough to bring a tear to someone's eye.
 Particularly the part where Gorgonzola cries because of how nice Chowder is and the part where Chowder actually kisses Panini!

 "Chowder Grows Up."
 The finale explains everyone's happy endings.
-Mung and Truffles get to retire on the beach, Shnitzel and Endive end up together, Gorgonzola happily rivals Chowder, and Chowder grows up to be a mentor to young Scraps and marries Panini, having 50 kids.
+Mung and Truffles get to retire on the beach, Shnitzel and Endive end up together, Gazpacho lives his dream of being a comedian/fruit vendor, Gorgonzola happily rivals Chowder, and Chowder grows up to be a mentor to young Scraps and marries Panini, having 50 kids.
 It's a sweet ending about growing up to help others.